 2.5 It is important to recognize and address the particular challenges faced by developing countries in mobilizing new and emerging telecommunication/ICT services and technologies for sustainable development.

 2.6 Supporting an enabling environment through effective policy-making in this respect is critical for facilitating efforts, particularly in developing and least developed countries, to promote innovation related to telecommunications/ICTs that contributes toward sustainable development.
-Policy-making considerations include, inter alia, infrastructure needs, investment, regulatory environment, training and skills development, consumer protection, gender equality, market environment, institutional cooperation, the role of development aid etc.
+Policy-making considerations include, inter alia, infrastructure needs, investment, regulatory environment, training and skills development, consumer protection, gender equality, market environment, institutional cooperation, the role of development aid, etc.

-Some experts stated that WTPF-21 is aimed at mobilizing new and emerging telecommunications/ICTs for sustainable development and need not discuss issues relating to promotion of innovation as set out above.
-Additionally, other experts also highlighted that the term “effective” must be used in relation to policy-making efforts as set out in this paragraph as “effective policy-making” is critical to promote innovation and contribute toward sustainable development.

 2.7 Considering the related opportunities, challenges and policies, some of the broad questions that could be addressed in furtherance of the theme are set out below.

-Some experts suggested that the Report should focus primarily on the issue of policies for mobilizing new and emerging telecommunications/ICTs, which, as well as being broader in scope, is the theme of WTPF-21 and encompasses any related issues of opportunities and challenges.
-It was further recommended that this Report should avoid being overly prescriptive.

 2.7.1 Looking ahead, what are the new and emerging telecommunication/ICT services and technologies that ITU membership considers to be key enablers of the global transition to the digital economy?
 Given the inter-connections or -dependencies in the use and deployment, what is the role that policy-makers and other stakeholders can play in fostering an enabling environment for sustainable development?